BIDS/2016-01-14-berkeley/git/03-create.md

 Once Git is configured,
 we can start using it.
 Let's create a directory for our work and then move into that directory.
-It's best not to create the directory inside of your workshop repository.
+It's best to create the directory outside of your workshop repository.
 Select a different location to work in (that you will remember), navigate there, and:

 ~~~ {.bash}